Azure-Samples/ms-identity-java-daemon/README.md

         // AADSTS70011
         // Invalid scope.
 The scope has to be of the form "https://resourceurl/.default"
-        // Mitigation: this is a dev issue.
-Change the scope to be as expected }
+        // Mitigation Change the scope to be as expected }
     ```